-The Yosemite Fund, a predecessor of Yosemite Conservancy, is created as a fundraising entity for Yosemite National Park, with an office established in San Francisco, Calif.
+The Yosemite Fund, a predecessor of Yosemite Conservancy, is created as a fundraising entity for Yosemite National Park, with an office established in San Francisco.

 A project to reintroduce bighorn sheep into Yosemite’s high country is initiated.

-The Yosemite Museum Association changed its name to the Yosemite Association.
-Key partnerships were established with foundations and corporations, including Chevron, American Savings & Loan and the Richard and Rhoda Goldman Fund.
+The Yosemite Museum Association changes its name to the Yosemite Association.
+Key partnerships are established with foundations and corporations, including Chevron, American Savings & Loan, and the Richard and Rhoda Goldman Fund.

 Volunteers begin assisting the National Park Service at key locations in the park by providing visitors with information to help make the most of visiting Yosemite.

 The “Return to Light Campaign” is implemented to raise funds for key elements of the National Park Service 1980 General Management Plan.
-This ultimately led to the formation of The Yosemite Fund.
+This ultimately leads to the formation of The Yosemite Fund.